About Zermatt, Switzerland

 Located away from the resort centre, just a ten minute walk from the lift and in a quiet and absolutely picturesque position is the Vira apartment.Available to Swiss Residents Only

 Zermatt, St MartinCHF 2,250,000

-An authentic 3 bedroom residence on the fifth floor of an apartment building in the Wiesti area of Zermatt.Town-Centre, Swiss only
+An authentic 3 bedroom residence on the fifth floor of an apartment building in the Wiesti area of Zermatt.Town-Centre, Available to Swiss Residents Only

 Tasch, Cervin ParkCHF 625,000

-An incredible opportunity has just surfaced to purchase brand new apartments in the town of Tasch, just below the world renowned ski town of Zermatt.Town-Centre, Newbuild, Swiss only
+An incredible opportunity has just surfaced to purchase brand new apartments in the town of Tasch, just below the world renowned ski town of Zermatt.Town-Centre, Newbuild, Available to Swiss Residents Only

 "My favourite resort in the Alps by far - Zermatt is simply the best.
 Why?
 Dominated by the Matterhorn, the world's most iconic mountain, it's a lively but traditional resort with a huge range of hotels, restaurants and shops.
 Snow sure, Zermatt has some of the best and most scenic skiing in the world too - all year round skiing on the glaciers, heli-skiing for experts and fabulous sunny cruising for intermediates.
 Zermatt has the best mountain restaurants in the world too - not just the famous Chez Vrony there are many more if you ski down into Italy.
 What does it all add up to?
 When I say Zermatt is the best resort in the world, no one who has skied there ever argues." – Simon Malster

 Situated at the foot of the Matterhorn, Zermatt is one of the worlds, truly great Ski resorts.
 Exuding old world charm, this traditional and car free resort combines breath-taking scenery and some of the best skiing you will ever find.
 Put simply, there is no place quite like Zermatt.